danymat/neogen/docs/adding-languages.md

 # Adding Languages - Simplified

-This sections aims to simplify the languages addition, without exposing you the inner workings of neogen, but only showing you the quickest way to add support to a language.
+This sections aims to simplify the languages addition, without exposing the inner workings of neogen, but only showing the quickest way to add support to a language.

 For this, I will do a very quick recap about the backend concepts of Neogen.
 Pay very attention to this, because i will explain how the defaults are, so you can use the them.